 By Cindy Ross

-I don’t have time to think about getting freaked as my harness gets hooked to the cable attached to the powerboat’s winch.
+I don’t have time to think about getting freaked out as my harness gets hooked to the cable attached to the powerboat’s winch.
 A wind-fattened, rainbow-colored parachute soars above my head in the flawless blue sky.
-The boat bobs gently in Green Bay as the motor idles, waiting to open up and set me loose.
+The boat bobs gently in the waters of Green Bay as the motor idles, waiting to open up and set me loose.

 Anyone can parasail; you don’t need to know how to swim, and you won’t get wet (unless you want to).
 The high-strength rope runs me out smoothly and in seconds I’m soaring above the gulls.
 Fitzgerald modified the harness with a padded seat, so I feel like I’m in a comfortable swing.
 I dip slightly and rock gently and gaze out over the lake.
 I wish time could slow down so I could just hang in the sky for hours.
 This ride is one of the most exhilarating experiences I’ve ever had.

 From 500 feet up, I can see over the forested thumb of Door County and the village of Ephraim out into the waters of Lake Michigan.
 From here I get a good feel for how this patch of earth sits on the planet, surrounded in a cerulean-blue expanse of water.

 When the wind is steady like today, launching and landing are extremely smooth.
 In a matter of seconds I land softly on the boat’s carpeted platform, already wondering when I can fly again.

 Wisconsin Water Wings offers rides to three different heights—175, 350 and 500 feet.
 Rides last about 10, 12 or 15 minutes.
 You must be at least 50 pounds and less than 260 to fit in the harness.
 People who are scared of heights are often OK with parasailing, perhaps because from above, says Fitzgerald, the water appears flat and featureless.